wilczynsky95/KinectControlledEmbeddedSystem/README.md

 + __Red and green point__ - represents position of right and left hand

 When the point representing the hand comes into contact with the line - motor or LED starts doing it's job.
 The higher the hand "touches" line marker, the larger amount od voltage will be delivered to an actuator.
-Check ---> [this video](https://youtu.be/mrOUgTbqgY0) to see how the system works.